 For electrical connections, place the magnetic connectors on each reservoir.
 [1-MED] They should be magnetically secured and their foil should have crocodile clamps in place.
 [2-CU] Use electrical cables to connect the clamps to the terminals of a high voltage source.
 [3-MED]

-Talent placing connectors on reservoir(s)
+Talent placing connectors on reservoir(s) Shots 5.7.1 and 5.7.2 are together

 Detail of connector on reservoir with crocodile clamps in place